TechPrototyper/trsmount/README.md

 ## Motivation

 Accessing data on vintage TRS-80 disk images often requires specialized tools or emulators. **trsmount** bridges the gap by integrating these images directly into your modern operating system.

-Whether you are researching old software, recovering data, or just curious about the file structures of the 80s, this tool makes it seamless.
+This is particularly powerful when combined with modern development toolchains.
+For example, using Visual Studio Code with the [TRS-80 gp Extension](https://github.com/TechPrototyper/trs80gpExt), you can compile your code and then seamlessly copy the resulting binaries (e.g., `MYPROG.CMD`) directly onto a virtual floppy disk.
+The driver automatically handles the conversion to TRSDOS format (e.g., `MYPROG/CMD`), making the workflow from "Code" to "Running on TRS-80" frictionless.

 ## Features